poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.7.0.md

 The `--onlyGeno` command specifies that only genotype data should be output, not an entire Poseidon package.

-With `--packagewise` the within-package selection step in forge can be skipped.
-This will result in outputting all individuals in the relevant packages, and hence a superset of the requested individuals/groups.
-It may result in better performance in cases where one wants to forge entire packages.

 #### Genoconvert command

 `genoconvert` converts the genotype data in a Poseidon package to a different file format.
 The respective entries in the POSEIDON.yml file are changed accordingly.